RoseCoded/rosecoded-website/content/english/about.md

     content : "We believe in building stronger communities from the inside out."

   # feature item loop
-  - icon : "ion-ios-leaf-outline" #ionicon pack v2 : https://ionicons.com/v2/
+  - icon : "ion-earth" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Sustainability"
     content : "We are committed to sustainable practices that keep our planet and business running smoothly."